commercetools/ui-kit/test/percy/README.md

 yarn build:watch

 # now build the visual-testing-app
-yarn visual-testing-app:build:watch
+yarn visual-testing-app:build

 # serve the visual-testing-app (this starts a static file server)
 # you can make changes to the visual-testing-app or ui-kit and reload the page
 # to see changes.
-# you can now visit http://localhost:3001 to see what the components look like
+# you can now visit http://localhost:3000 to see what the components look like
-yarn visual-testing-app:serve
+yarn visual-testing-app:preview
 ```

 ### Running tests locally to debug snapshots